artcom/artcom.github.io/_posts/2017-10-12-ips-evaluation.md

 excerpt_separator: <!--end-of-excerpt-->
 ---

-Indoor positioning systems take over where satellite-based systems' are becoming too inaccurate due to signal attenuation by building structures.
+Indoor positioning systems take over where satellite-based systems are becoming too inaccurate due to signal attenuation by building structures.
 There is a plethora of indoor positioning systems on the market and choosing the most appropriate one can be challenging.
 Those systems use a wide range of technical solutions and differ in:
 - ease of use
 - reactivity
 - power usage